Browse I Ching Hexagrams

 39: Temporary Obstacles

-In the course of trying to reach a goal or fulfill an ambition, temporary obstacles will invariably present themselves.
+In the course of trying to reach a goal or to fulfill an ambition, temporary obstacles will invariably present themselves.
 This is not always a bad thing.
-Obstructions, difficulties and even setbacks that are eventually overcome can become assets.
+Obstructions, difficulties, and even setbacks can eventually be overcome and become assets.
 Without irritating grains of sand, oysters would never make pearls.

 Explore Any I Ching Hexagram